MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/cloud-migration-sql-connection-ir-SL.md

 ---
 ## Define SQL database connection and integration runtime

-If the product you selected requires an SQL connection, the **Define your SQL database connection** page appears as part of the **Cloud Migration Setup**.
-Other source applications may require different connection information.
-The **Define your SQL database connection** page displays the connection information based on the product that you specified in the **Choose your product** page of the **Cloud Migration Setup**.
-The information is determined from the installed extensions for the product you've selected.
-The following list provides more details about the fields in this part of the assisted setup guide.
+If your product requires an SQL connection, the **Define your SQL database connection** page appears during the **Cloud Migration Setup**.
+Other source applications might need different connection information.
+The **Define your SQL database connection** page shows the connection information based on the product you specified on the **Choose your product** page.
+The information comes from the installed extensions for the selected product.
+The following list provides more details about the fields in this part of the setup guide.

 - **SQL connection**